IvanSiljic/3DProject/README.md

 # Render engine - Project for 3D Grafika

-Render engine is a simple desktop application that utilises openGl and imgui to preview and render out 3D scenes and hopefully videos with simple animations.
+Render engine is a simple desktop application that utilises openGl and imgui to preview and render out 3D scenes.

 ## Prerequisites